 The Cider Bible

 The earliest written mention of Cider can be found in Hereford Cathedral's famous Chained library.
 The Wycliffe "Cider" Bible, written in the early 15th Century, gets its name because when translating the passage "For he (John the Baptist) shall be great in the sight of the Lord, and shall drink neither wine nor strong drink...", the word "cider" (spelt sidir) is used instead of strong drink.
-For opening times of the Chained Library telephone 01432 359880.
+Find out more about the Chained Library here Hereford Cathedral - The Chained Library

 The Wassailing Festival in Pembridge